kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 ===================================================== ===============================================

 Module :mod:`maputils` has a global list called *cmlist* which contains the colormaps provided by Matplotlib.
-You can add an external colormap
+You can add an external colormap to this list as follows:

 >>> maputils.cmlist.add('/home/user/luts/rainbow4.lut')